person holding a greeting card in one hand and the HP app on their phone in the other

-I led the design of HP's upcoming AI-powered greeting card experience on the latest HP consumer app, enabling users to generate custom cards from personalized prompts.
-I drove product direction, interaction and visual design, user research, and strategy, collaborating with product management and stakeholders, and providing guidance and mentorship to the interaction and visual design team supporting this project.
-The UX vision and strategy for this project was largely driven by an initiative I led to create a global HP Print AI experience strategy to inform AI initiatives across consumer and enterprise experiences.
+I led the design of HP's AI-powered greeting card experience on the HP app, enabling users to generate custom cards using personalized prompts and photos.
+I drove product direction, interaction and visual design, user research, and overall experience strategy, collaborating with product management and stakeholders, and providing guidance and mentorship to the interaction and visual design team supporting this initiative.

 business goal